-The best way to diagnose a skin rash is to speak with an experienced dermatologist who can study your medical history, ask you the most pertinent questions, and will rely on years of experience to diagnose and treat the condition.
-This is something we do at McLean Dermatology on a daily basis, and we have had the honor of helping countless patients effectively diagnose and treat their skin rashes.
+When patients experience a skin rash, it is very common for them to become worried and frustrated.
+One of the first things people tend to do is to start looking up their symptoms on the Internet in an attempt to self-diagnose the problem.
+The best way to diagnose skin rashes is to speak with an experienced dermatologist who can study your medical history, ask you the most pertinent questions, and will rely on years of experience to diagnose and treat the condition.
+We do this at McLean & Potomac Dermatology daily and have had the honor of helping countless patients effectively diagnose and treat their skin rashes.

-Types of Skin Rashes
+Types of Rashes

 When dealing with a skin rash, it’s important to understand that there are many reasons why it can occur.
 Rashes can look very similar to the untrained eye, but a professional diagnosis can help identify the root cause of the symptom and the best course of treatment.
 Here are just a few examples of common types of skin rashes that can occur:

 - Rubella – This skin condition tends to start on the face and can then spread throughout the body.
 This skin rash is contagious and can be easily transmitted through contact.
 A slight fever may also accompany Rubella.

 - Eczema – This condition can often appear as a skin rash.
 It is characterized by red, inflamed patches of skin that can vary in color intensity and is caused by underlying problems with skin dryness and the skin barrier.
 Eczema can affect individuals of all ages and may be caused by factors like genetics and allergies.

 - Allergic Reaction – Skin rashes may also indicate an allergic reaction.
 In such cases, the rash may appear suddenly after eating a certain food or coming in contact with some plants or animals.